 The nice thing about record brushes is that not only is it easier for the bristles to get deep inside the grooves where trapped dust and dirt love to hide, it also helps to get rid of static electricity, largely because of the type of fiber used to make record cleaning brushes.

 Since static electricity is what attracts all that dirt and grime to your records in the first place, it makes sense that eradicating it would be helpful in keeping your vinyl records clean and dust-free.
 You could have the best, most expensive record player in the world, but if your vinyl is scratched or dirty, it won’t make a lick of difference.
 Clean vinyl records are absolutely necessary for excellent sound, because those little grooves in your record are where the magic lies.
 A good, vinyl record brush can help you keep those grooves in tip-top shape, while a cleaning cloth may not fully clean these grooves out.

 You can lightly brush the record in a circular manner, following the grooves to remove surface dirt and grime.
-You should do this first before any other cleaning happens, but you should also consider doing this every time you take out a record to be played.
-A light brushing before placing it on the record player to spin can help keep the sound crisp and clean.
+You should do this first before any other cleaning happens, but you should also consider doing this every time you remove a record out of its sleeve to be played.
+A light and soft brushing before placing it on the record player to spin can help keep the sound crisp and clean.
 You can also set the record to spinning and hold the brush gently over the record so the spinning motion gets the bristles down into the grooves.

 Once you have used a record brush to help remove all surface dust and dirt, you can wash your record.
 There are a variety of cleaning solutions available, ranging from mild too much stronger.
 Many come as sprays, making it easy to apply to dirty records.

-You can use a spray bottle to spray the solution directly on problem areas and wipe with a cloth, or you can apply the cleaning solution to your record cleaning brush.
+You can use a spray bottle to spray the solution directly on problem areas and wipe with a soft cloth, or you can apply the cleaning solution to your record cleaning brush.
 If you choose to apply a cleaning solution to a brush, the best way to proceed is to use your record player to gently rotate the record, while you allow the damp brush to do its work within the grooves.

 Be careful not to use too much pressure when using a record brush, because you don't want to scratch the vinyl.
 You can alternate spinning the record clockwise and counterclockwise to make sure you get all of the crud out.